 The EMU Music Department offers a great experience to young and upcoming musicians.
 The faculty are unmatched in their quality and there is a great amount of freedom for students to experiment with and discover new forms of music and performance.
 My vocal performance major helped to shape me into the musician I am today.
 It has increased my appreciation of all types of music and will be something that I take with me for the rest of my life.

 Stephen Kniss is a 2011 vocal performance graduate from Chicago, Il.
 Stephen is currently working as Promotions Producer at TV3 in Winchester, Va.

 Music at EMU is filled with joy, growth, and opportunities.
 It’s a small school, and you can be as involved as you like.
 The faculty are outstanding and dedicated to their students, mentoring them inside and outside of the classroom.
 I enjoyed it all, including the extra things I was able to do related to conducting – such as independent studies and assisting in conducting the community orchestra.

 Benjamin Bergey is a 2011 vocal performance graduate from Harrisonburg, Va.
-Ben will be taking a year off and then pursuing his masters in music for orchestral conducting at JMU and teaching strings part-time at EMHS in Harrisonburg, Va.
+Ben is pursuing his masters in music for orchestral conducting at JMU and teaching strings part-time at EMHS in Harrisonburg, Va.